owenshen24/golb/contents/muse/Neural-Networks-1.md

 # Backpropagation

 Recall that our network is parameterized by a set of weights and biases.
-(There's also the activation function, but that's more of a fixed thing we can't really fine-tune.)
+(There's also the activation function, but we're going to assume that's fixed.)

 Backpropagation allows us to figure out how much each weight and bias is responsible for the loss function.
 We do this by taking partial derivatives of the loss function with respect to each weight matrix and bias vector.
 Given that a neural net is just a big composite function, we'll be using the Chain Rule a lot.
 This is where the recursive notation shines.
 It's much easier to have a placeholder like $f_3$ than a big clump of nested parentheses.